 All schools of FHML participate in national research schools.
 Some schools are even the secretary of a national research school.
 FHML is the secretary of the following national research schools:

-FHML also participates in the following research schools:
+FHML also participates in the:

 TMC Netherlands Graduate Research School of Science, Technology and Modern Culture